Tennesseans for Alternatives to the Death Penalty

 Description

-Currently, Shelby County is responsible for 50% of Tennessee's death row, demonstrating the work that must be done in this county to make it a safer, healthier, and more just place all its citizens, particularly people of color, to live.
-TADP is educating and creating awareness about the impact of the criminal legal system in Shelby County, including the role of the prosecutor, collaborating with the Justice & Safety Alliance.
-This collaborative work will support the JSA's work in reducing the size, scope, and disparate treatment within the criminal legal system while more effectively addressing the harm caused by the violence in the community and by the system itself.
-Addressing the need for reform in Shelby County will impact the use of death penalty statewide.
+Shelby County is responsible for half of Tennessee's death row, demonstrating the work that must be done in this county to make it a safer, healthier, and more just place for all its citizens, particularly people of color, to live.
+TADP is educating and creating awareness about the impact of the criminal legal system in Shelby County, including the role of the prosecutor and the impact of trauma in the community.
+As a member of the Memphis and Shelby County Justice & Safety Alliance, TADP is working to reduce the size, scope, and disparate treatment within the criminal legal system in this county while more effectively addressing the harm caused by the violence in the community and by the system itself.
+Addressing these needs in Shelby County will impact the use of death penalty statewide and provide a model for other counties to follow.

 Program Areas Served